marcominerva/SimpleAuthentication/README.md

     app.Run();

-**Creating JWT Bearer**
+**Creating a JWT Bearer**

-When using JWT Bearer authentication, you can set the _EnableJwtBearerService_ setting to _true_ to automatically register an implementation of the [IJwtBearerService](https://github.com/marcominerva/SimpleAuthentication/blob/master/src/SimpleAuthentication.Abstractions/JwtBearer/IJwtBearerService.cs) interface that you can use to create a valid JWT Bearer, according to the setting you have specified in the _appsettings.json_ file:
+When using JWT Bearer authentication, you can set the _EnableJwtBearerService_ setting to _true_ to automatically register an implementation of the [IJwtBearerService](https://github.com/marcominerva/SimpleAuthentication/blob/master/src/SimpleAuthentication.Abstractions/JwtBearer/IJwtBearerService.cs) interface to create a valid JWT Bearer, according to the setting you have specified in the _appsettings.json_ file:

     app.MapPost("api/auth/login", (LoginRequest loginRequest, IJwtBearerService jwtBearerService) =>
     {